alessandro90/purescript_practice/readme.md

 ## Notes

+### Client

+Apparently the client works properly only with Chrome and not with Firefox.

 ### Recurse to the end before doing any computation

 The way to go down to a recursion chain and then "go back" to perform a computation is by directly pipe the result of a recursive call into another function.